Banner Ads: 13 Design Tips Plus Examples

 Mobile: Many mobile ad sizes are scaled down versions with the same aspect ratio of desktop browser specifications but because of the small size separate creative is often recommended; common sizes include 300x50, 300x100 (large mobile), 300x200 (mobile full page), 250x250

 Popular ad display networks such as Google, YouTube, and Facebook use common sizing and are considered some of the best sites for online advertising.
 If you place ads with a specific website rather than an ad network, they may have varying specifications.
-Always ask for ad specs before starting a banner ad design.
+Always ask for ad specs before starting a banner ad design or use a tool like an image resizer to help you.

 Banner ad design tips